joelouthan/theologic.us/content/posts/study-romans/study-romans02-17-29.md

 ## God

 God is perfect.
-Perfect is a over-used term in the English language because we tend to use it subjectively, that is, based on opinion, rather than objectivel, that is, based on absolute truth.
+Perfect is a over-used term in the English language because we tend to use it subjectively, that is, based on opinion, rather than objectively, that is, based on absolute truth.

 Mankind is not perfect.
 And because of our fall into sin, God gives us his holy law to show just how far we are from sin: